-Chef Andrew Carmellini recommends microwaving asparagus in a tightly covered dish with a little water and olive oil; it's a fast and easy way to steam the vegetable while preserving its color, texture, and flavor.
+In this recipe from New York chef Andrew Carmellini’s cookbook Urban Italian, he recommends microwaving asparagus in a tightly covered dish with a little water and olive oil; it’s a fast and easy way to steam the vegetable while preserving its color, texture, and flavor.

 - 2 oranges, preferably navel